ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 For the `twig` table component to have full control over rendering the rows of specific cells, only data are passed to it.
 Data rows are passed in an array - one row per one array element.
-It is neccessary to make each array an object with the columns data.
+It is necessary to put objects with the columns data in an array.

 There are a few types of table columns: